foshesss/Encyclopedia/README.md

--[Encyclopedia.lua]------------------------
 This is a framework, created by 'foshes'.
 This is what powers most of my games.
 Feel free to use it, fork it, and do whatever you want with it.
 This is meant to be a community-driven framework.
 Utilities will be added frequently, as voted by the community.

   Join the discussion:
     https://discord.gg/STzsSyBRNB